Our board meetings top tips will help you meet good governance standards and make your organisation more effective.

 If you’re looking for a lasting solution, here are our board meeting Top Tips.

 Some of the above actions are for the Chair and some are for the attendees.
 The Chair should control the agenda, with input from the other board members.
-And they should control the meeting – a formal “Code of Conduct” is a great aide to make sure this works well.
+And the Chair should control the meeting – a formal “Code of Conduct” is a great aide to make sure this works well.

 While the role of the chair is a critical one, everyone must play their part.
 It will be a team effort if you really want to improve board and other meetings in your organisation.